V. E. Schwab: Career

 In 2020, Schwab joined the panel of Podcast Writing Excuses to discuss book themes and other topics.

 The Invisible Life of Addie LaRue was published by Tor Books on October 6, 2020.
 It was heavily praised and nominated for the 2020 Locus Award for Best Fantasy Novel.
+Exploring themes of memory and identity, the novel has sold over 2 million copies in the U.S.